Rye123/50012-networks-project/ctp/README.md

 # Cluster Transfer Protocol
 An application-level protocol for handling block transfers.
-This should be done over TCP.
+This should be done over UDP.

 ## Note
 Due to Python's import rules (and my laziness to understand `setup.py`), to import this code, we need some deep dark magic to allow us to access the package.